 If leukemia is in remission for more than five years after treatment, it is considered cured.
 There is no guarantee that the disease will not return, or relapse, but the five-year mark is considered a very positive sign.
 Treatment to prevent such a relapse may be given even if the person is considered cured.

-- Q What are the benefits and side effects of radioimmunotherapy for leukemia?
+- Q What is radioimmunotherapy for leukemia?

 - Q How has the treatment for leukemia progressed and improved?

 - Q What are the side effects of radiation therapy for leukemia?

 - Q How can a naturopath help ease side effects of leukemia treatment?